InternetUnexplorer/nixpkgs-overlay/README.md

 ### License

-The file `pulseeffects/pulseeffects.nix` was taken from nixpkgs and is subject to the [nixpkgs license][2].
+The following files were taken from nixpkgs and are subject to the [nixpkgs license][2]:

+- `ksysguard/default.nix`
+- `pulseeffects/pulseeffects.nix`

 All other files are licensed under [CC0][3].